Kody Clemens: Detroit Tigers

-Draft and minor leagues
+Minor leagues

 The Detroit Tigers selected Clemens in the third round, with the 79th overall pick, in the 2018 Major League Baseball draft.
-He received a $600,000 signing bonus and made his professional debut with the West Michigan Whitecaps of the Class A Midwest League.
-He was promoted to the Lakeland Flying Tigers of the Class A-Advanced Florida State League in August.
-In 52 total games between the two clubs, Clemens slashed .288/.365/.450 with five home runs and 20 RBIs.
-Clemens began 2019 with Lakeland, before being promoted to the Erie SeaWolves at the end of the season.
+He received a $600,000 signing bonus and made his professional debut with the West Michigan Whitecaps of the Single–A Midwest League.
+He was promoted to the Lakeland Flying Tigers of the High–A Florida State League in August.
+In 52 total games between the two clubs, Clemens slashed .288/.365/.450 with five home runs and 20 RBI.
+Clemens began 2019 with Lakeland, before being promoted to the Double–A Erie SeaWolves at the end of the season.
 Over 128 games between both teams, he batted .231/.310/.397 with 12 home runs and 63 RBIs.

-In July 2020, during the COVID-19 pandemic, Clemens signed on to play for Team Texas of the Constellation Energy League, a makeshift four-team independent league, for the season.
+In July 2020, as a result of the COVID-19 pandemic, the entire minor league baseball season was canceled.
+Rather than sit idle, Clemens signed on to play for Team Texas of the Constellation Energy League, a makeshift four-team independent league.
 He was subsequently named MVP of his team.
-Clemens spent the 2021 season with the Triple-A Toledo Mud Hens, slashing .247/.312/.466 with 18 home runs and 59 RBIs in 97 games.
-He was selected to the 40-man roster following the season on November 19, 2021.
+Clemens spent the 2021 season with the Triple-A Toledo Mud Hens, slashing .247/.312/.466 with 18 home runs and 59 RBI in 97 games.
+He was selected to the 40-man roster following the season on November 19, 2021, in order to be protected from the Rule 5 draft.
 Clemens returned to Toledo for the start of the 2022 season.

 Major leagues

 On May 30, 2022, the Tigers promoted Clemens to the major leagues when Robbie Grossman was placed on the injured list.
-On June 13, 2022, Clemens got his first hit of his career, a single off of Lance Lynn of the Chicago White Sox.
-On June 15, Clemens made his major league pitching debut and gave up one run in one inning of work.
-On June 25, 2022, Clemens hit a three-run, go-ahead home run off of Joe Mantiply of the Arizona Diamondbacks.
-This was his first home run in his career.
-Clemens was optioned back down to Toledo on July 12 but recalled on July 21.
-Clemens recorded his first MLB career strikeout on September 6, 2022 against the 2021 American League MVP Shohei Ohtani of the Los Angeles Angels.
+On June 13, Clemens recorded his first major league hit, a single off of Lance Lynn of the Chicago White Sox.
+Two days later Clemens made his major league pitching debut in a game in which the Tigers were being blown out and used three position players to pitch after the game was out of reach, thus saving the bullpen.
+Clemens pitched one inning, soft tossing on orders of manager A. J. Hinch, and gave up one run.
+On June 25, Clemens hit his first major league home run, a three-run, go-ahead shot off of Joe Mantiply of the Arizona Diamondbacks, helping the Tigers win the game by a 6 to 3 score.
+Clemens was optioned back down to Toledo on July 12, but recalled nine days later.
+On September 5, Clemens again pitched in a rout of the Tigers, and while once again soft tossing, recorded the first MLB strikeout of his brief pitching career, against the 2021 American League MVP Shohei Ohtani of the Los Angeles Angels.
+On October 4, Clemens hit his first career grand slam off of Seattle Mariners starter Justus Sheffield.

 Philadelphia Phillies

-On January 7, 2023, the Tigers traded Clemens and pitcher Gregory Soto to the Philadelphia Phillies for outfielder Matt Vierling, infielder Nick Maton, and catcher Donny Sands.